realworldocaml/book/en/concurrent-programming-with-async.md

         (Wrapper.wrap (Wrapper.make 70) def))
 ```

-We use the `Wrapper` module that comes from the `textwrap` package to
+We use the `Wrapper` module from the `textwrap` package to do the
-do the line-wrapping.  `print_result` doesn't look like it uses Async,
+line-wrapping.
+It may not be obvious that this routine is using
-but it does: the version of `printf` that's called here is actually
+Async, but it does: the version of `printf` that's called here is
-Async's wrapping of `printf` that goes through the Async scheduler
+actually Async's specialized `printf` that goes through the Async
-rather than immediately printing to standard out.
-The shadowing of
+scheduler rather than printing directly.
+The original definition of
-the original definition of `printf` is done when you open `Async.Std`.
+`printf` is shadowed by this ne one when you open `Async.Std`.
+An
+important side effect of this is that if you write an Async program
+and forget to start the scheduler, calls like `printf` won't actually
+generate any output!

-Next we need to dispatch the searches in parallel, wait for the
+The next function dispatches the searches in parallel, waits for the
-results, and print out what we find.
+results, and then prints.

 ```ocaml
 (* Run many searches in parallel, printing out the results after they're all